← Back to game

 Created by Drew Brereton.
 Source code on GitHub.

-Colour data sourced from Crayola, Pantone (via community datasets), XKCD colour survey, and RAL colour standards.
+Colour data sourced from Crayola, Pantone (via community datasets), XKCD colour survey, RAL colour standards, and meodai/color-names — a community-curated collection of over 30,000 handpicked colour names.